 |Asia Pacific ||33.20 ||35.17 |

 In all we export to over 40 countries and to 95 customers.
 Ourcustomer concentration is well distributed and no single customer exceeds more than 10% ofour revenue.

 B. Opportunities and Threats:

 The Indian textiles industry is among the oldest in the country.
 It isprojected to reach USD 230 billion by 2020 from around USD 120 billion.
-Currently thedomestic textiles industry contributes 10% to the manufacturing output of the country generatesabout 4% to its GDP and employs more than 45 million people.
-Importantly the sectorcontributes 15% to the export earnings of India
+Currently thedomestic textiles industry contributes 10% to the manufacturing output of the countrygenerates about 2% to its GDP and employs more than 45 million people.
+Importantly thesector contributes 11% to the export earnings of India

 D. Financial Performance:

-Raw Material Cost: The Raw Material prices increased in the year 2018-19 due tocontinuous increase in Partially Oriented Yarn (POY) and Chips.
-The Major reason forincrease in prices of Raw Material is increase in price of Crude oil.
+The Raw Material prices decreased in the year 2019-20 due to decreasein the price of Partially Oriented Yarn (POY) and Chips.
+The Major reason for decrease inprices of Raw Material is decrease in price of Crude oil.

-The interest cost increased mainly due to increase in USD LIBOR.
+The interest cost increased mainly due to increase in USD/EURO viz. anINR exchange rate.

 Net Current Assets and Cash & Cash Equivalents: